Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Small children (younger than six) cannot be found to have provoked a dog attack.

-Should I Hire a Seattle Dog Bite Lawyer to Help With My Case?
+Should I Hire Seattle Dog Bite Lawyers to Help With My Case?

-If you’ve suffered a dog bite and are wondering whether you should hire a lawyer to assist with your case, consider the following
+If you’ve suffered a dog bite and are wondering whether you should hire lawyers to assist with your case, consider the following

-• If your injuries are minor, you may do better handling the case on your own.
+• If your injuries are minor, you may better handle the case independently and without a lawyer.

-• If your injuries are significant, you should consult a Seattle dog bite lawyer for their legal opinion of what you should do.
+• If your injuries are significant, you should consult Seattle dog bite lawyers for their legal opinion of what you should do.
 Get an initial consultation.
 A smart law office will provide you with a free consultation.

-Deciding to hire a lawyer requires a cost-benefit analysis.
-If you’ve sustained minor injuries, the financial cost of hiring a lawyer likely will not justify the benefit of a relatively small settlement.
+Deciding to hire legal consultation requires a cost-benefit analysis.
+If you’ve sustained minor injuries, the financial cost of legal consultation likely will not justify the benefit of a relatively small settlement.

-Conversely, if you’ve sustained significant injuries, your personal injury settlement could be worth considerable money.
+Conversely, your personal injury settlement could be worth considerable money if you’ve sustained significant injuries.
 Therefore, the cost of legal fees justifies the benefit of securing a better settlement.
+Good lawyers charge a contingent legal fee.

-At Sharpe Law Firm, we recommend scheduling a free consultation if you’ve suffered a dog bite or any personal injury.
-During that conversation, our experienced legal professionals will gather pertinent information regarding your case and give you their honest opinion about your need for legal representation.
-The consultation won’t cost you anything, and you will walk away with a better understanding of how you should proceed moving forward.
+The brilliant plan is to schedule a free consultation if you’ve suffered a dog bite or any personal injury.
+During that conversation, experienced legal professionals will gather pertinent information regarding your case and give you their honest opinions about your need for legal representation.
+The consultation won’t cost you anything, and you will walk away with a better understanding of how to proceed.

-Contact us today to begin the process.
-We’ll be happy to answer your questions, share information, and help you better understand dog bite law and procedure.
+Call or write today to begin the process.
+We’ll happily answer your questions, share information, and help you understand dog bite law and procedure better.

 Frequently Asked Questions